WTA chairman willing to pull out of China if tennis star Peng Shuai not fully accounted for - Local News 8

 Her post on Weibo, China’s Twitter-like platform, was deleted within 30 minutes of publication, with Chinese censors moving swiftly to wipe out any mention of the accusation online.
 Her Weibo account, which has more than half a million followers, is still blocked from searchers on the platform.

+Simon said the WTA had been in conversation with counterparts at the Chinese Tennis Association, who had provided assurances Peng was unharmed in Beijing.
+However, attempts to reach Peng directly had proved unsuccessful.

+“We have reached out to her on every phone number and email address and other forms of contact,” he said.
+“There’s so many digital approaches to contact people these days that we have, and to date we still have not been able to get a response.”

-In the early hours of Wednesday morning local time, China’s state-owned television broadcaster CGTN released an email, purportedly from Peng and sent to Simon, walking back her sexual allegations and claiming she is fine.
+Earlier this week, Chinese state-media released an email, purportedly sent to Simon from Peng, walking back her allegations and claiming she is fine.

+The alleged email was released only on English-language platforms and domestic Chinese media have not reported on its contents, despite Peng being a household name in China.

-When asked about the email, Simon questioned its veracity, describing it as a “staged statement of some type.”
+When asked about the email, Simon questioned its veracity, describing it as a “staged statement of some type,” noting he had yet to receive a follow up reply, despite responding immediately.

+In an interview with the New York Times from 2018, Simon described the arrangement with authorities in Shenzhen, which reportedly includes the construction of a new multimillion dollar tennis stadium, as a “huge opportunity” for women’s tennis in China.

+“When you factor in the commitment to prize money and the commitments to the WTA, and you factor in the stadium build and real-estate elements, it’s over a $1 billion dollar commitment they have made to the WTA Finals and the WTA,” Simon was quoted as saying.

-On Thursday, Serena Williams joined a growing number of international tennis players to voice concern over Shuai’s whereabouts.
+On Thursday, Serena Williams joined a growing number of international tennis players to voice concern over Peng’s whereabouts.

 “I am devastated and shocked to hear about the news of my peer, Peng Shuai.
-I hope she is safe and found as soon as possible,” Williams said.
-“This must be investigated and we must not stay silent.
-Sending love to her and her family during this incredibly difficult time.”
+I hope she is safe and found as soon as possible,” Williams wrote on Twitter.
+“This must be investigated and we must not stay silent.”

+Tennis superstar Naomi Osaka on Tuesday said she was “in shock of the current situation.”

+“Censorship is never OK at any cost, I hope Peng Shuai and her family are safe and OK,” she wrote as part of a statement on Twitter alongside the hashtag #WhereIsPengShuai.

 The-CNN-Wire